Divyanshu4fx/Fluid-Simulation/README.md

 ## Notes

-- `pins.h` is not included — you need to define your own based on your board wiring.
 - The frame buffer is allocated in DMA-capable memory for fast SPI transfers.
 - Particle colors are hardcoded as two shades of green (RGB565).
 Change `swapped_core` and `swapped_edge` in the render task to use different colors.